PostHog/posthog.com/contents/blog/aarrr-pirate-funnel.md

 | Referral     | Recommends to a friend                               | All                        |
 | Referral     | Reviews product or shares on social media            | Marketing                  |

-As you can see, there is overlap at all levels of the funnel and "recommending to a friend" is a quality metric that all teams influence through their work.
+As you can see, there is overlap at all levels of the funnel.
+"Recommending to a friend" is a quality metric that all teams influence through their work.

 ### 4. Research, test and iterate

 This is where effective analytics become essential.
 Your pirate metrics identify problems and opportunities, but you need to drill down deeper to understand the causes.

-Use session recordings to observe real users using your product to understand their pain points, develop solutions and A/B test those solutions on your cohorts to test their effectiveness.
+Use session recordings to observe real users using your product, develop solutions and A/B test them to test their effectiveness.

 Once you've found good solutions, roll them out to your users and measure the results.
-Even when you think you have a winning solution, it's best to roll our your solution to a subset of users first to make sure they have the expected impact – use Feature Flags to do this.
+It's best to roll our your solution to a subset of users first to make sure they have the expected impact – use [feature flags](/product/feature-flags) to do this.

-Dave McClure's original framework suggests you should spend 80% of your effort on refining and improving existing features, and 20% on new ones.
+Dave McClure's original framework suggests you spend 80% of your effort on refining and improving existing features, and 20% on new ones.
 It's a good rule of thumb.

-> 💡 **PostHog Tip:** You can use PostHog at every stage of this journey: product analytics to track user behavior, session recording to observe and identify real user pain points, experimentation to run A/B tests and multivariate tests on the best solutions, and feature flags to stagger new features and target them on user properties and behaviors.
+> 💡 **PostHog Tip:** You can use PostHog at every stage of this journey.
+Use product analytics to track user behavior, session recording to observe and identify real user pain points, experimentation to run A/B tests and multivariate tests, and feature flags to stagger feature releases.

 ## Takeaways and further reading

-1. There's a reason the AARRR framework is still popular 15 years since its inception: it's simple on the surface, but unlocks great depths of insight into user behavior, products and their trajectory.
+1. There's a reason pirate metrics is still popular 15 years since its inception.
+It's simple on the surface, but unlocks great depths of insight into user behavior, products and their trajectory.
 It's a not a cure-all for success, but it provides clarity and alignment for all teams in a startup.

-2. When implementing it, it's best to focus one or two metrics to improve at a time.
+2. When implementing it, it's best to focus on one or two metrics to improve at a time.
 Trying to optimize all of them simultaneously is maddening unless you have enough dedicated resource to deploy.

 3. Less is more when it comes to metrics, too.
 It might be tempting to have three or four measures for retention, for example, but try to stick to one or two for each category.